Moroxi/Fov-Mod/README.md

 - Clean, high-contrast textures for improved visibility

-- Distinct black & blue character fix
+- Distinct black & blue charfix, Custom Charfix is also available changes according to the Map!

 - Audio tweaks designed for longer, fatigue-free sessions

 - Designed specifically for low-end and performance-constrained devices

 - Fov Mod Settings [F8]

+- Fov Changelog [F1]

 ## Install <a name="install"></a>